guildai/guild.ai/pages/start/classifier.md

 !!! highlight
     Guild automatically shows run-generated images in
     TensorBoard so you don't need to log them as summaries.
-This provides a useful way to compare plots and other images side-by-side.
+This is a useful way to compare run plots and other images side-by-side.

+Return to the command terminal and type `Ctrl-C` to stop TensorBoard.

 ## Summary